 The, apparently simple, fact of hearing yourself say things, things that you might have never said out loud or to anyone else before, can be very moving.
 Seeing how the other reacts, noticing that the world doesn’t end, realising that you won’t be judged stupid or foolish for saying those things helps us to think about our feelings and assumptions about ourselves in different ways.
 The fact that there is someone else listening, being a witness to what you want to say is also very important.
 Talking to yourself outloud simply doesn’t have the same impact.

-This can only happen when there is a sense of trust between the two people involved and this grows from a number of things.
+This relationship can only develop when there is a sense of trust between the two people involved and this grows from a number of things.
 One aspect is quite visceral, there are some people in the world I feel instantly comfortable with and some I will never feel easy with.
 I don’t know exactly what it is I am picking up on when I respond this way, but I do know this can get in the way of developing a good relationship.
 Trust is also based on the therapist behaving in a trustworthy manner, respecting what I am saying and my responses, not judging me, being there when they say they will, not imposing their assumptions on me, and so on.